 1Cayman Chemical and 2 Velesco Pharmaceutical Services

 Fentanyl is a powerful synthetic opioid developed by Janssen Pharmaceutica in 1959 that has roughly one hundred times the potency of morphine.
 Due to fentanyl’s powerful analgesic properties and wide therapeutic index, it has been safely used by the medical community for decades.
 Structurally, fentanyl can be described as a 4-anilidopiperidine.
 Extensive structure-activity relationship (SAR) studies are well documented in scientific and patent literature.1-3 Some additional 4-anilidopiperidines are safely used in human and/or veterinary medicine (such as alfentanil, sufentanil, and remifentanil) but most have never advanced to clinical trials.4,5 Until recently, only a handful of 4-anilidopiperidines, such as 3-methyl fentanyl, acetyl fentanyl, and β-hydroxythiofentanyl, were found on the illicit market for recreational drug use within the U.S. and overseas.6,7 Beginning in late 2015 to early 2016, numerous additional fentanyl-like compounds began to emerge, and there has been no hint of this trend slowing down.
 The rapid proliferation on the gray market of new molecular entities containing the fentanyl scaffold—designed to skirt existing regulations—has certainly made the identification of new psychoactive substances a challenge (Figure 1).
-The majority of the new fentanyl varieties have been modified at the areas defined in the figure as R1, R2, R3, and R4.
+The majority of the new fentanyl varieties have been modified at the regions defined on the fentanyl scaffold below.